segunak/SegunAkinyemi.com/docs/_posts/2025-08-04-seo-techdevcon-2025.md

 ...to get this point across.

 So, are tech jobs going away?
 No!
-But they're changing.
+But they are for sure changing.

 [Sam Altman](https://en.wikipedia.org/wiki/Sam_Altman) says [the world wants 1000x more software](https://www.finalroundai.com/blog/sam-altman-says-world-wants-1000x-more-software).
 The [CEO of GitHub](https://ashtom.github.io/developer-odyssey) says we need more programmers than ever.
 I've written extensively about this in my [AI in tech careers](https://segunakinyemi.com/blog/ai-in-tech-careers/) post.